unisport/sample-grid/README.md

 #Solution to the sample-grid test

 * I am using ```Foundation```, ```Handlebars``` and ```jQuery``` for this solution.

-* I parsed the prices and sizes a little bit for better display.
+* Utilizes Handlebars helpers to improve display of some of the data.

 Run the project using a simple development server.